 Ernesto Diaz-Infante has released over forty recordings on his own and others’ labels.
 His musical compositions span a broad perspective: transcendental piano, noise, free improvisation, avant-garde guitar, field recordings, lo-fi four-track manipulations, and experimental song.
 ED-I has performed throughout Europe and the United States, and his music has been broadcasted internationally.

 Born in Salinas, California, ED-I is Chicano (Mexican ancestry).
 He received his BA from the College of Creative Studies at University of California, Santa Barbara and his MFA in Music Composition from California Institute of the Arts, where he studied with Stephen L. Mosko and Wadada Leo Smith.
 Diaz-Infante co-founded the Big Sur Experimental Music Festival (1999-2004) and the San Francisco Alternative Music Festival (2000-2003).
 Some of his most recent works are his solo guitar compositions Bats in the Lavender Sky, Radio Broadcasts: Summer of The Arrival, 2008, Vacilando EPs on Ramble Records, Saca Los Cuernos al Sol on Headlights, For M.F. and Discipline and Denial, on Pax Recordings which was chosen as the best experimental music on Bandcamp in March of 2019.
 He has collaborated with Austin-based percussionist and multi-instrumentalist, Lisa Cameron on their new CD Ghosts of the JA released on Loma Editions.
-And on his recent travels to Paris and Lisbon ED-I recorded with Parisian guitarist Michel Kristof and Brazilian-born percussionist Marcio Gibson which will be released on Muteant Sounds (net label) on November 10th, 2023.
+And on his recent travels to Paris and Lisbon ED-I recorded Puzzle with Parisian guitarist Michel Kristof and Brazilian-born percussionist Marcio Gibson which was released on Muteant Sounds.
+And a new solo guitar recording diciembre on scatterArchive.

 ED-I composed the music for filmmaker Marjorie Sturm’s The Cult of JT LeRoy. and many of her other works.
 They live in San Francisco with their son Ezra Sturm and daughter Shoshana Sturm.

 "He makes a dangerous playmate" --The Wire